Daudsarfraz/Harris-corner-detector/README.md

 1. Harris, C., & Stephens, M. (1988).
 A combined corner and edge detector.
 2. Comparison and improvements of corner detection techniques.
 3. Edge detection and image processing techniques for corner identification.

-This README serves as a comprehensive guide to understanding the Harris corner detector, its steps, improvements, and applications in the field of computer vision.